tomtomjhj/init.vim/sources_non_forked/auto-pairs/README.md

         The text after //  in close pair is modifiers

-        n - do not map the first charactor of closed pair
+        n - do not map the first charactor of closed pair to close key m - close key jumps through multi line s - close key jumps only in the same line

+            by default if open key equals close key the multi line is turn off

+            "<?": "?>"      ? jumps only in the same line
+            "<?": "?>//m"   force ? jumping through multi line "<?php":"?>"    ? will jump through multi line "<?php":"?>//s" force ? only jumping in the same line "<?": "?>//n"   do not jump totally

         for 'begin' 'end' pair, e is a charactor, if map e to jump will be annoy, so use modifier 'n' to skip key map